-- 2.02 (A) (1) Element a: School Vision, Mission and Strategic Goals: Principals collaboratively develop the vision, mission, values, expectations and goals of the school, collaboratively determine the processes used to establish these foundations, and facilitate their integration into the life of the school community. - 2.02 (A) (2) Element b: School Plan: Principals ensure that a plan is in place that supports improved academic achievement and developmental outcomes for all students, and provides for data-based progress monitoring. - 2.02 (A) (3) Element c: Leading Change: Principals solicit input and collaborate with staff and their school community to implement strategies for change and improvements that result in improved achievement and developmental outcomes for all students. - 2.02 (A) (4) Element d: Distributive Leadership: Principals create and utilize processes to distribute leadership and support collaborative efforts throughout the school among Teachers and Administrators.
+- 2.02 (A) (1) Element a: School Vision, Mission and Strategic Goals: Principals collaboratively develop the vision, mission, values, beliefs expectations and goals of the school, collaboratively determine the processes used to establish these attributes foundations, and facilitate their integration into the life of the school community. - 2.02 (A) (2) Element b: School Unified Improvement Plan: Principals ensure that a plan is in place their schools' Unified Improvement Plan provides the structure for the vision, values, goals, and changes necessary for that supports improved academic achievement and developmental outcomes for all students, and provides for data-based progress monitoring based on data. - 2.02 (A) (3) Element c: Leading Change: Principals solicit input and collaborate with staff and their school community to develop a vision and implementationimplement strategies for change and improvements and changes which that result in improved achievement and developmental outcomes for all students.